 Thanks to the Fed, interest rates are resting at all-time lows and are poised to stay that way for the foreseeable future.
 We may see a slight uptick as we near the end of 2017, but other than that continuing economic and fiscal policy uncertainties should keep rates low.

 That means long-term investors should consider searching for new ways to invest.
 In a low-interest rate environment, certain investments may not perform as well.

 Long considered the quintessential safe haven, Treasury bonds are not even keeping up with inflation.

-So unless you want to watch your savings slowly wash away with the tides of time, you should be searching for yields elsewhere...
+Unless you want to watch your savings wash away with the tides of time, you should start looking for yields elsewhere.

 That's where high-yielding dividend stocks come into play.

 High-yielding dividend stocks are great for a variety of reasons.

 If you are a patient long-term investor, these stocks can pay off handsomely in the long-run.

 In 2016, these stocks outperformed the general market.
 And, given time, high-yield dividend stocks can offer a generous income and healthy retirement.

 And if you are risk averse and looking to remove some risk from your portfolio, dividend stocks can be a great way to keep making profits without panic.